anirudhagorai/Namaste-Assistant/README.md

 # Namaste Assistant 🤖

-A Python-based desktop voice assistant with GUI that will run offline/online mode.
+A Python-based desktop voice assistant with GUI that will run on offline/online mode.

 ## Features
 - Voice commands